dannysmith/Handy/docs/tasks-todo/task-x-fullscreen-support-for-macos.md

 3. **Logging is Critical:** Comprehensive logging with clear prefixes (`[OVERLAY]`, `[ACTION]`) made debugging race conditions possible.
 Without logs showing function entry without completion, the deadlock would have been much harder to identify.

 4. **Builder Patterns vs Enums:** Always check library documentation for API patterns. tauri-nspanel uses builder methods, not enum constants.

+5. **Check All Available API Options:** When something doesn't look right (window decorations appearing), check the builder API for configuration options.
+The `style_mask()` method was available all along but not being used, causing default window chrome to appear.

 ### Files Modified